 In fact, not only female civilians are being sexually harassed and assaulted by the police, but also female police officers.
 In June, a Los Angeles police officer was arrested after accusations of having an unlawful sexual relationship with a 15-year-old cadet.

 Even though sexual harassment, abuse, and rape by police officers are quite prevalent across Los Angeles and in other cities of California, it remains underreported and not highlighted enough in the media even at the time of the #MeToo movement.

-Overlooking sexual police misconduct is a huge mistake, as the more transparent is police, the more likely women are to report sexual misconduct on the part of police officers, politicians, judges and civilians.
+Overlooking sexual police misconduct is a huge mistake, as the more transparent is the police, the more likely women are to report sexual misconduct on the part of police officers, politicians, judges, and civilians.

 Los Angeles and other cities across California have yet to come up with policies that would prevent women from being sexually harassed and assaulted by police officers.
 But it could take years, if not decades.